Vehicle Compliance Inspection

 Bringing car culture to New Zealand

-Wherever you may be importing your vehicle from in the world, the team at Custom Compliance Workshop are here to facilitate the entire Compliance process from the moment your vehicle arrives on the Port.
+Wherever you may be importing your vehicle from in the world, the team at Car Compliance Workshop are here to facilitate the entire Compliance process from the moment your vehicle arrives on the Port.

 Many workshops overcomplicate the process, but CCW will provide you with a stress free and straight forward experience.